Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 Unless otherwise stated, the original written content in this repository is licensed under the Creative Commons Attribution 4.0 International Licence.

+Copyright © 2026 V4L1K4HN.

-You may share and adapt the original content for any purpose, provided that appropriate credit is given to V4L1K4HN, a link to the licence is included, and any changes are clearly indicated.
+You may share and adapt the licensed material for any purpose, including commercially, provided that:

+appropriate credit is given to V4L1K4HN;
+a link to the licence is provided; and any changes made to the original material are clearly indicated.

-This licence applies only to content created by the repository author.
-TryHackMe room content, platform branding, screenshots, challenge descriptions, third-party tools, command output, software, trademarks, and other externally sourced material remain the property of their respective owners and may be subject to separate terms and licences.
+This licence applies only to original material created by the repository author.
+TryHackMe content, branding, room materials, screenshots, third-party software, trademarks, command output, externally sourced material, and other third-party intellectual property remain subject to their respective owners' terms and licences.

-Code snippets and commands are provided for educational purposes within authorised cybersecurity training environments.
-No licence is granted for the unauthorised use of these materials against systems, networks, applications, or services.
+See the LICENSE file for the complete legal terms.